-Hearing a doctor or audiologist say “Your child has a hearing loss”, most probably has come as a shock to you.
+Hearing a doctor or audiologist say “Your child has a hearing loss”, may come as a shock to you or you may be relieved to have an answer.
+You may be celebrating that your child is deaf or hard of hearing if you or a family member is!
 Most people do not know much about hearing loss and what it means for their child and family.
 As the professional who delivered this news to you talked further, you may not have heard much of what he or she was saying.
 In your mind, questions may have started to churn:

 “Can it be corrected?”
 “What caused it?”
 “Will it get better?”
 “Will it get worse?”
 “Can he learn to talk?”
 “Can she go to regular school?”
 “If we have more children, will they be deaf, too?”
 “Can he get married?”
 “Will she be able to get a job?”